naviter/seeyou_file_formats/SeeYou Task QR Code.md

-# SeeYou Task QR Code
+# SeeYou Task QR Code specification

-The Task QR code format is used to share tasks between devices equipped with a camera.
-Our format is an extended version of the [XCTrack V2 format](https://xctrack.org/Competition_Interfaces.html).
-This document outlines the original format and the extensions introduced by Naviter.
+The Task QR code format is used to share tasks between devices equipped with a QR Code scanner or a camera.
+This file format was originally designed by XCTrack for use in their software.
+This document extends the Version 2 format: [XCTrack V2 format](https://xctrack.org/Competition_Interfaces.html).
+Ideally, extensions described in this document would become part of the original file format specification.
+Since this has not happened for too long, Naviter extensions for use in SeeYou Navigator, Oudie N and Omni are described in this document.
+The extensions are compliant with JSON object structure and are therefore compatible with existing implementations of the original format.

 ## Conceptual Structure